nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

   - **Understanding the emergence of these algebraic structures through a causal mediation framework:** The fact that these algebraic structures exist is not random but a deep correspondence to certain independence conditions in the real world.
 As an example, certain semantic concepts are orthogonal in the latent space of LLMs because they are compositional in real life and thus are reflected in the training data (e.g., color and shape of an object).
 What are all the structures that exist and how can we prove their emergence through a simple next-token loss?

 ## Previous research experience
-Previously, I was in the AI Residency program at FPT Software AI Center, one of the only two AI residency programs in Vietnam, working with [Dr. Thieu N. Vo](https://sites.google.com/tdtu.edu.vn/vongocthieu) and [Prof. Tan M. Nguyen](https://tanmnguyen89.github.io/).
+Previously, I was in the AI Residency program at FPT Software AI Center, one of the only two AI residency programs in Vietnam, working with [Thieu N. Vo](https://sites.google.com/tdtu.edu.vn/vongocthieu) and [Tan M. Nguyen](https://tanmnguyen89.github.io/).

 For my undergraduate thesis (2021), I worked on the problem of *Human-Object Interaction Detection*.
 The thesis is on the topic of *Visual-Language Reasoning*, which interested me because I wanted to explore the synthesis of the profound progress made by the Computer Vision and Natural Language Processing communities.